PacoVu/havenondemand-ios-swift/README.md

             println("json error: \(unwrappedError)")
         } else {
             var jobId = json.valueForKey("jobID") as!
 String;
-            iodClient.GetJobResult(jobId);
+            hodClient.GetJobResult(jobId);
         }
     }

 ----
 ## API callback functions
-In your class, you will need to inherit the IODClientDelegate protocol and implement delegated functions to receive responses from the server
+In your class, you will need to inherit the HODClientDelegate protocol and implement delegated functions to receive responses from the server

-    class MyAppClass : IODClientDelegate {
+    class MyAppClass : HODClientDelegate {

-        iodClient.delegate = self
+        hodClient.delegate = self

         func requestCompletedWithJobID(response:String){ }